anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 8. Each script contains a line beneath which no changes should be introduced.
 9. Click on `Run`.
 10. While the script is running, you will see status messages in the console window.
-11. Once you see the message `Script XXX ended succcessfully`, you can run the next script.
+11. Once you see the message `Script XXX ended succcessfully`, save the project (cmd+s), and run the next script.

 Repeat steps 3-11 for all scripts (from `01_define_study_area.py` to `07_plot_summary_statistics.py`) consecutively.